Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/sharepoint-server-connector.md

 ### 4. Authentication

 Choose the authentication type from the drop-down menu of options.
-Currently supported options are:
+The supported options are:
 - Basic,
 - Windows( Keberos is not supported)
 - O-auth2 with Microsoft Entra ID (only OIDC is supported).